Ivanhoe Runners Membership Details

 On Wednesday evenings throughout the winter we meet at our usual training venue, Hood Park Leisure Centre, Ashby.
 Meet at 7pm to run at 7:15pm.
 The options will be a coached speed/interval session, or if you prefer, a group run on road.
 In the summer, we either meet at Hood Park or other venues including Hicks Lodge, Sence Valley and the track at Tamworth.

-On Friday evenings we meet as usual at Hood Park Leisure Centre at 7pm.
+On Friday evenings we meet as usual at Hood Park Leisure Centre at 7pm, normally for a "social" run.

 In winter we run around the local streets due to the dark, in summer, routes can be a mixture of road and cross-country.
 Many members also organise an informal Sunday morning run on the weekends they are not racing.
 We cater for a wide range of abilities, and club nights often consist of many different paced groups, ranging from over 10-minute milers to sub 6-minute mile runners.
 We will run routes that can have cut off points from 3 to 10 miles during the winter and various different distances during the summer.
 Beginners are more than welcome, although a good level of fitness is required, together with the ability to run continuously for at least 30 minutes.
 If this is not possible at the present time we can give advice to help you on your way to achieving this.